techidaily/site-ai-voice-clone/source/_posts/2024-approved-master-deepface-live-download-and-train-your-live-model.md

 ## Conclusion

 **Deepface Live** allows you to experiment with different faces when streaming live videos.
 You can present your videos as a celeb or even appear as if you are in a different location.
 While the**DeepFace Live application** can give you an incredible experience, you may have to deal with some ethical issues associated with Deepfake scandals.
-For this reason, we highly recommend using[Virbo Live](https://virbo.wondershare.com/virbo-live.html) as a safe alternative.
+For this reason, we highly recommend using [Virbo Live](https://virbo.wondershare.com/virbo-live.html) as a safe alternative.
 It allows you to create AI-powered avatars that can seamlessly interact with your audience without negative repercussions.

 <ins class="adsbygoogle"
      style="display:block"